femboyfin/dbdideas/survivor_perks.md

 ## [Residual Manifest](<https://deadbydaylight.wiki.gg/wiki/Residual_Manifest>) 📉 🗑️

-- Increased duration of Blindness Status Effect to **35/40/45 seconds** *(was 20/25/30)*
+- Increased Blindness duration to **35/40/45 seconds** *(was 20/25/30)*
   - Sizable numbers buff to increase the strength of the perk's effect.
-The actual benefits of inflicting Blindness are rarely directly seen by the Survivors, this has the potential to make the perk feel more rewarding for using it.
+The actual benefits of inflicting Blindness are rarely directly seen by the survivors, this has the potential to make the perk feel more rewarding for using it.

 AND